SIholin/ubilocation-server/README.md

 Before running necessary properties files must be created.

-To achieve this you can use from projects root a [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/createProperties.sh) with command './scripts/createProperties.sh' and another [bash script](https://github.com/ubikampus/Bluetooth-Location-Server/blob/master/scripts/createSignConfig.sh) with command './scripts/createSignConfig.sh' to automatically create all the needed properties and give them a default value except for public key that can be used directly or changed if wanted.
-Public key in properties file `keys.properties` must be set first.
-It takes as value a relative path from projets roots perspective to the file that contains actual key. so for example if its in root as a txt-file then path would be `publickey.txt`.
+To achieve this you can use from projects root a [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/createProperties.sh) with command './scripts/createProperties.sh' and another [bash script](https://github.com/ubikampus/Bluetooth-Location-Server/blob/master/scripts/createSignConfig.sh) with command './scripts/createSignConfig.sh' to automatically create all the needed properties and give them a default value that can be used directly or changed if wanted.

+Last you must create or copy the file and maybe rename the file that contains the public key.
+Because in default it is excepted to be inside 'config' folder as 'PublicKeyForObserverConfig.txt'.

 Set up the development environment with `docker-compose up -d mqtt` and `docker-compose up btls`.
 You should now have both the location server and an mqtt server running.